ArmyOfRobots/gooddog.github.io/_pages/bumble/gimbal-electronics.md

 Pros:
  - Quiet, repeatable operation, with no wear-and-tear
  - Low backlash operation
+ - +/- 35 degrees of operation in each axis

 Cons:
  - Low torque, requiring you to balance the center of gravity
  - More parts and wiring

 The cost is actually similar to a servo based pan-tilt head, if you are using nicer Dynamixel servos.

 ----